materialsproject/pymatgen/ADMIN.md

 ```
 source activate py37
 invoke release --notest --nodoc
+source deactivate
 source activate py27
 python setup.py bdist_wheel
 twine upload dist/*p27*

+# You may wonder why update-doc is done with py27.
+The reason is because there
+# are py37 incompatibilities with some of doc2dash dependencies (lxml).
+We
+# will go back to using py37 by default in future.
 invoke update-doc
 source deactivate
 python setup.py develop
 ```

+Double check that the releases are properly done on Pypi.

+## Materials.sh

+To be written.

+## Dash docs

+To be written.